scipopt/gcg/doc/resources/installation/git-install.md

 # Git Installation {#git-install}
-> This guide aims at helping you to install GCG from Git.
+> This page guides you to through the **installation of GCG from Git**.
 Note that you have to have access to the repository
 > (it is not public).

 # Install GCG using Git
-If you want to let an automated installer do the work for you, you can download it [here](installGCGfromGit.sh).\n **Note:** Your SSH key has to be registered correctly for it to work.
-Also, it might be required to make the script executable using `sudo chmod +x installGCGfromGit.sh`.
+> **If you want to let an automated installer do the work for you, you can download it [here](installGCGfromGit.sh).**\n
+> **Note:** Your SSH key has to be registered correctly for it to work.
+Also, it might be required to make the script
+> executable using `sudo chmod +x installGCGfromGit.sh`.

 ## Git prerequisites
 Please make sure that you have your ssh key saved in your Git account.
 Otherwise, you won't be able to